Definition of HR

-The HR needs to ensure that the salaries are given out at the proper time and employees get their regular bonuses and perks as per their employment letter and performance-based incentives as conveyed and agreed upon.
-Further, it is the duty of the HR to convey the tax deductions and taxation policies to the employees and help them in understanding the same.
+The HR needs to ensure that the salaries are given out at the proper time, and employees get their regular bonuses and perks as per their employment letter and performance-based incentives as conveyed and agreed upon.
+Further, it is the duty of HR to convey the tax deductions and taxation policies to the employees and help them in understanding the same.

 5. Employee Engagement

-High turnover or employees is a cost to the company because time, money and effort go in on-boarding and off-boarding of the employee, therefore it is the HR’s duty to reduce this turnover by keeping the employees engaged.
-This involves, understanding their grievances and requirements and figuring out how to resolve the same and also organizing periodic events to rejuvenate employee spirits.
+High turnover or employees is a cost to the company because time, money and effort go into the on-boarding and off-boarding of the employee; therefore, it is the HR’s duty to reduce this turnover by keeping the employees engaged.
+This involves understanding their grievances and requirements, figuring out how to resolve the same, and organizing periodic events to rejuvenate employee spirits.

 Importance of Human Resource

 The importance of human resource is given below:

 - Keeps the Organization Intertwined: HR acts as a bridge between the company and the employees and therefore keeps both at the same page and prevents wide disparities of visions from erupting between the two

-- Ensures Timely Disbursement of Compensations: If the employees are not paid in a timely manner, then there will be a great discontentment among them, which might lead to unnecessary disrepute of the organization.
-Therefore, HR ensures that any such idiosyncrasies are avoided and the organization functions smoothly.
+- Ensures Timely Disbursement of Compensations: If the employees are not paid in a timely manner, there will be great discontentment among them, leading to unnecessary disrepute of the organization.
+Therefore, HR ensures that any such idiosyncrasies are avoided, and the organization functions smoothly.

 Conclusion – Full Form of HR

-Therefore, the importance of HRs is immense and they play a very important role in keeping the organization going.
-Without a dedicated HR department, it becomes very difficult for big organizations to function seamlessly and wide communication gaps arise between the employees and the organization because employees work in silos and are not able to figure how the big picture, while the organization becomes unaware of what the employee wants and how can he be helped in achieving the same.
+Therefore, the importance of HRs is immense, and they play a very important role in keeping the organization going.
+Without a dedicated HR department, it becomes very difficult for big organizations to function seamlessly.
+Wide communication gaps arise between the employees and the organization because employees work in silos and cannot figure out how the big picture.
+In contrast, the organization becomes unaware of what the employee wants and how he can help achieve the same.